Mapping class group of manifolds which look like $3$-dimensional complete intersections: Results

 \subsection{Properties of the mapping class group}

-Given Theorem \ref{thm:main1} and Theorem \ref{thm:main2} one can try to generalize some of the fundamental properties of the mapping class group of surfaces to our situation.
+Given Theorem \ref{thm:main1} one can try to generalize some of the fundamental properties of the mapping class group of surfaces to our situation.
 In many cases this works, sometimes with obvious modifications which often involve the center.
 It's known that the mapping class group of surfaces is centerless when $g \ge 3$.
-In our situation the center contains $\K(M)$ but it is not larger:
+In our situation, as stated in Theorem \ref{thm:main1}, the center $Z(\m(M))$ of $\m(M)$ equals to $\K(M)$.